HannimalCrackers/Parseltongue/posts/009_praxis_network-analysis.md

 **Potential problems with my visualization**
+I would like to learn to what extent the following are problematic and what remedies may exist.
+My network analysis graph:
-Doesn't distinguish between authors and editors
+* Doesn't distinguish between authors and editors
-Had to split apart collaborative works into individual authors Doesn't include works that had no author or editor listed
+* Had to split apart collaborative works into individual authors
+* Doesn't include works that had no author or editor listed